Polar Moment Of Inertia J- For the Triangle.

 .There are two ways to get the expression for Jg, the first way is to deduct the product of A*(xbar^2+y bar^2) from the J value. where x bar is the horizontal distance from the CG of the triangle to the vertical axis y at point a.
 Y bar is the vertical distance from the CG of the triangle to the horizontal axis -x axis y passing by the point a.
 For more details on how to find the x-bar.

-The second method to get the polar of inertia is to add ix at cg value plus the value of Iy at the Cg The second way is by adding Ixg+Iyg for the triangle.
+The second method to get the polar of inertia is to add the value of the moment of inertia Ix gat the center of gravity CG value to the value of the moment of inertia at the y-axis passing by Tthe CG, Iyg at the Cg or the sum of Ixg+Iyg for the triangle.
 Both ways will lead to the same result.